Northern Lights Dazzle New Jersey Residents (PHOTOS)

-Some New Jersey residents were lucky enough to witness the Northern Lights and the the Perseid Meteor Shower, visible at between 1:30 a.m. and 3 a.m.
+Some New Jersey residents were lucky enough to see the Northern Lights and the Perseid Meteor Shower, visible between 1:30 a.m. and 3 a.m.
 Monday, Aug.
 12.

 Kevin Beare, who you may recognize from social media as Cape May Astro, shared his footage to Instagram.